nathanieldchu/ubuild_CCF/join.md

     content: ''
   col_2:
     content: If you’ve stuck around this long, we are very excited to get to know you.
 Please email us at <strong>join@tezzafoods.com</strong>.
-If we don’t have a job for you now, then we’ll make sure that we come running as soon as we do.
+Open positions are listed below, but if we don’t have a job for you now then reach out to us anyway.
+If we both feel like the fit is right, then we will either create a suitable position or come running once one opens up.
     headline: ''
 - template: simple-footer
   block: footer-1